illegal-instruction-co/illegal-instruction-co/README.md

-I love reverse engineering and I'm a fan of low-level programming.
+I have a strong passion for reverse engineering and a deep interest in low-level programming.
-When I write code, I prefer to focus on algorithms rather than syntax.
+When I write code, I prioritize focusing on algorithms over syntax.
-I try to make my projects modular and easily extensible.
+I aim to create modular and easily extensible projects.
-My favorite programming languages are C++ and Lua, and my favorite areas are game development and low-level programming.
-Ah, and also i got really bad math :)
+My favorite programming languages are C++ and Lua, and I particularly enjoy game development and low-level programming.
+Interestingly, I struggle with math.

-I'm a die-hard Windows fan and most of my previous work has been on Windows.
-However, recently I've started to work on Linux using the WSL2 platform.
-I'm not focused on any particular area, but rather on learning in general.
-I have an obsessive curiosity about learning new things and I'm constantly searching for new knowledge in the field.
+I'm a devoted Windows enthusiast, and most of my previous work has been centered around Windows.
+However, recently I've begun working on Linux using the WSL2 platform.

+Rather than specializing in a particular area, my focus is on continuous learning.
+I possess an insatiable curiosity for acquiring new knowledge within the field.

-Currently, i am working on embedded-devices and automotive sector.
+At present, I am actively engaged in projects involving embedded devices and the automotive sector.

 ## ILLEGAL INSTRUCTION CO